Horseback riding and Colours of Uzbekistan

 Horse Riding Tour

-Transfer to the Kara-Suu River valley located in the eastern part of the southern slope of the Chatkal Range, which is the largest in the Western Tien Shan.
+Meeting at the airport and transfer to the Kara-Suu River valley, located on the southern slopes of the Chatkal Range – the largest in the Western Tien Shan.

-Accommodation in a traditional guest house in Kyzyl-Kol village (means ‘Red Lake’).
+Accommodation in a traditional guesthouse in the village of Kyzyl-Kol (“Red Lake”).

 Meals: breakfast, lunch, dinner.